GluuFederation/docs-gg-prod/docs/source/plugin/gluu-uma-auth-pep.md

 ```

 !!!
 Note
-    Plugin don't need `scope_expression` inside `conditions` because rule and expression is check and register at AS side.

-!!!
-Note
     Kong does not allow proxying using only a service object--this feature requires a route.
 At minimum, one service is needed to register an Upstream API and one route is needed for proxying.

 ### Route Level